All or nothing gives way to new deal for fund 'star' wantaways

 Yet competition to retain top talent is picking up, throwing the skills of top performers into even starker relief and leading some firms to strike profit-protecting deals.

-In a year marked by the high-profile exit of Neil Woodford and more than $12 billion (£8.6 billion) from two of his Invesco Perpetual funds, the biggest outflows from a fund caused by a manager leaving in British fund history, three others, Waverton, Charles Stanley (CAY.L) and Henderson (HGGH.L), took a different tack by letting some assets leave while retaining some financial benefit.
+In a year marked by the high-profile exit of Neil Woodford and more than $12 billion from two of his Invesco Perpetual funds, the biggest outflows from a fund caused by a manager leaving in British fund history, three others, Waverton, Charles Stanley and Henderson, took a different tack by letting some assets leave while retaining some financial benefit.

 The more collegiate approach is "quite an interesting new trend, where a star manager is able to take their fund with them, (which) counteracts the need for the first company to deal with the outflows that might arise," Jeremy Beckwith, director of manager research at Morningstar UK, said.